Greek and Latin Text Sites

 Silva Rhetoricae.
 Brigham Young's excellent site on figures of speech.

 Tables of Contents of Journals of Interest to Classicists.
 A searchable database of articles pertaining to Classics.
 A good first place to start research on most topics.
-Housed at the University of Toronto.
+Now housed at Rutgers University.

 Resources for Graeco-Roman History